If submitting a service request after hours or on the weekend, please note it is best to call.

 Tax Credits and Incentives for Geothermal Systems

-Eligible geothermal heating and cooling systems may qualify for a 30% federal clean energy tax credit.
-Additional utility or regional incentives may also be available depending on location and installation type.
+Qualifying geothermal systems may be eligible for a 30% federal clean energy tax credit.
+Additional utility or regional incentives may apply depending on your location and installation type.

-Our team helps homeowners understand available incentives, estimated payback timelines, and financing options when considering geothermal installation.
+We help homeowners understand available incentives, estimated payback timelines, and financing options before committing to a geothermal installation.

 Local Geothermal Heating and Cooling Company

-If you are searching for a geothermal heating company, geothermal hvac company, or local geothermal services, Barker’s Cooling, Heating & Plumbing provides geothermal installation, repair, and maintenance services throughout the Brazos Valley.
+If you’re searching for a geothermal heating company, geothermal hvac company, or local geothermal services, Barker’s Cooling, Heating & Plumbing serves homeowners throughout the Brazos Valley.

-We work with homeowners interested in geothermal home heating, geothermal cooling systems, and long-term energy efficiency solutions.
-Consultations include system design discussion, site assessment, and realistic performance expectations.
+We work with homeowners interested in geothermal home heating, geothermal cooling, and long-term energy savings.
+Consultations cover system design, site assessment, and honest performance expectations.

 Geothermal Heating and Cooling FAQs